-- 1. As soon as a unit becomes available for occupancy, Management will identify the screened and approved Applicant Household that is highest on the Waiting List for a unit of such size, and provide such household a written offer for such unit.
-Management may also attempt to communicate the offer to the Applicant Household by phone. - 2.
+- 1. As soon as a unit becomes available for occupancy, Management will identify the screened and approved Applicant Household that is highest on the Waiting List for a unit of such size, and will attempt to communicate the offer to the Applicant Household by phone or by letter.
+All offers will be documented. - 2.
 The offer will include the following information: - a.
 The monthly rent amount; - b.
-The requirement that each Household pay a security deposit, according to the type of unit the Household will occupy as follows: - (i) Applicant Households for Market Rate Units must pay the first month's rent and security deposit prior to move-in; - (ii) Applicant Households for LIHTC-Only Units must pay the first month's rent and security deposit prior to move-in; and - (iii) Applicant Households for Public Housing Units must pay a minimum security deposit of \$300 or the "Total Tenant Payment," (as determined in accordance with 24 CFR § 5.628) prior to move-in; - c.
-The form of rent and deposit payments; and - d.
+Applicant Households will be required to pay an earnest money deposit at the time of acceptance.
+The earnest money deposit will be applied to the security deposit for the unit.
+This deposit may be forfeited if the applicant does not execute a lease for the unit. - c.
+Applicant Households will be required to pay the first month's rent and a security deposit in the amount of the first month's rent prior to move-in. - d.
+The form of rent and deposit payments; and - e.
 Any other conditions to occupancy, including, without limitation, the requirement that each adult member of the Applicant Household who is not specifically exempt from the Federal requirement to provide community service or participate in an Economic Self-Sufficiency Plan will be required to execute an agreement to provide such service or participate in such a plan. - 3.
-The Applicant Household must indicate acceptance or rejection of the available unit within three (3) days after Management notifies the household of the offer by phone, or five (5) days after Management mails the offer letter, whichever is shorter.
+The Applicant Household must indicate acceptance or rejection of the available unit within twenty-four hours after Management notifies the household of the offer by phone, or five (5) days after Management mails the offer letter, whichever is shorter. - 4.
+The first and second time the Applicant Household rejects a unit for Substantial Cause, its application will be returned to the Waiting List at the same position (or positions) it was at prior to the offer of such unit.
+The third time the Applicant Household rejects a unit, even if such rejection is for Substantial Cause, the Applicant Household will be moved to the bottom of all applicable portions of the Waiting List and will lose any Prior Resident preference.

-- 4. The first and second time the Applicant Household rejects a unit for Substantial Cause, its application will be returned to the Waiting List at the same position (or positions) it was at prior to the offer of such unit.
-The third time the Applicant Household rejects a unit, even if such rejection is for Substantial Cause, the Applicant Household will be moved to the bottom of all applicable portions of the Waiting List and will lose any Prior Resident preference. - 5.
-If an Applicant Household accepts the offered unit, Management will schedule a move-in appointment, which all household members age sixteen (16) and older must attend.
+5. If an Applicant Household accepts the offered unit, Management will schedule a move-in appointment, which all household members age eighteen (18) and older must attend.
 The procedures to be followed at this appointment are set out in Section VIII below.
 In addition, all Applicant Households must complete the Housing Readiness Program offered at the Development before their move-in date.

-F. Grievance Procedure.
+F. Grievance Policy.